projectsesame/sesame/site/content/posts/2020-01-16-announcing-contour-1.1.md

 ---
-title: Header and Host Rewrite with Contour 1.1
+title: Header and Host Rewrite with Sesame 1.1
-excerpt: Our latest release, Contour 1.1, now includes request and response header manipulation as well as host rewriting to external domains.
+excerpt: Our latest release, Sesame 1.1, now includes request and response header manipulation as well as host rewriting to external domains.
 author_name: Steve Sloka
 author_avatar: /img/contributors/steve-sloka.png
 categories: [kubernetes]
 # Tag should match author to drive author pages
-tags: ['Contour Team', 'Steve Sloka', 'release']
+tags: ['Sesame Team', 'Steve Sloka', 'release']
 date: 2020-01-16
-slug: announcing-contour-1.1
+slug: announcing-Sesame-1.1
 ---

-Contour continues to take shape with new features.
-Our latest release, [Contour 1.1](https://github.com/projectsesame/sesame/releases/tag/v1.1.0), now includes request and response header manipulation as well as host rewriting to external domains.
-Contour 1.1 also lets you specify a service’s protocol in HTTPProxy and adds back prefix rewrite support, which was the last feature blocking many users from migrating from IngressRoute to HTTPProxy.
+Sesame continues to take shape with new features.
+Our latest release, [Sesame 1.1](https://github.com/projectsesame/sesame/releases/tag/v1.1.0), now includes request and response header manipulation as well as host rewriting to external domains.
+Sesame 1.1 also lets you specify a service’s protocol in HTTPProxy and adds back prefix rewrite support, which was the last feature blocking many users from migrating from IngressRoute to HTTPProxy.

 ## Header Manipulation